 Version Date Next Approved By Amendment Control Released Review 1 August 2012 August 2013 Michele Fowler Manager - Kids Uni 2 March 2013 August 2013 Michele Fowler Manager - Kids Uni Paragraph inserted re application of policies across all centres.
 Migrated into new QA format.
 This policy replaces the Skin Complaints and Rashes Policy and the Asthmatic Policy.
 3 August 2013 August 2014 Michele Fowler Manager - Kids Uni 12.6 removed wording "Our service will ensure our first aid trained educator is trained in the use of the insulin injection device (syringes, pens, pumps) used by children at our service with diabetes."
 And replaced with Staff will not be injecting children with insulin if diabetic as staff are not trained medical officers qualified to undertake this procedure.
 In the event of major concerns regarding insulin levels of a child then an ambulance will be called.
 Minor editorial changes made.
-4. Aug 2014 Aug 2017 Michele Fowler Manager - Kids Uni Reviewed with no changes required 5.
-Feb 2018 Feb 2021 K.Grose - Children's Services Manager Updated references to NQS Updated conditions for educators serving food.
-6. Jul 2018 Jul 2020 K.Grose - Children's Services Manager Added detail to communication plan.
-Combined HIV, Tube Feeding and Cystic Fibrosis Policies into this one policy.
+4. Aug 2014 Aug 2017 Michele Fowler Manager - Kids Uni Reviewed with no changes required

-7 November 2019 Jul 2020 Nicole Bray - Director Kids Uni iC Updated to reflect name change to Kids Uni iC.
-Clause 23 removed regarding self-administration of medication for school aged children.
-8 Jul 2020 July 2022 K.Grose - Children's Services Manager No change needed 9 Nov 2021 Nov 2023 K.Grose - Children's Services Manager Removed references to Epipen due to the re-introduction of Anapen Added requirement for Nominated Supervisor to report to Dept of Ed following a medical incident.
-Removed the need for a medical practitioner to sign risk assessments 10 Dec 2021 Dec 2023 K.Grose - Children's Services Manager State a preference for the use of epipens based on training attended by Directors.
-Included appropriate storage of anapens Changed training clauses to mention that specific training in the use of an anapen is needed if a child supplies an anapen.
-11 Jun 22 Jun 24 K.Grose - Children's Services Manager Removed eggs from our 'Allergy Aware' policy following the release of the best practice guidelines.
+- 5. Feb 2018 Feb 2021 K.Grose - Children's Updated references to NQS Services Manager Updated conditions for educators serving food.
+6. Jul 2018 Jul 2020 K.Grose - Children's Added detail to communication plan.
+Combined HIV, Tube Feeding and Cystic Fibrosis Services Manager Policies into this one policy.
+7 November Jul 2020 Nicole Bray - Director Updated to reflect name change to Kids Uni iC.
+2019 Kids Uni iC Clause 23 removed regarding self-administration of medication for school aged children.
+8 Jul 2020 July 2022 K.Grose - Children's No change needed Services Manager 9 Nov 2021 Nov 2023 K.Grose - Children's Removed references to Epipen due to the re-introduction of Anapen Services Manager Added requirement for Nominated Supervisor to report to Dept of Ed following a medical incident.
+Removed the need for a medical practitioner to sign risk assessments 10 Dec 2021 Dec 2023 K.Grose - Children's State a preference for the use of epipens based on training attended by Directors.
+10 0002021 000 2025 Services Manager Included appropriate storage of anapens Services Manager Changed training clauses to mention that specific training in the use of an anapen is needed if a child supplies an anapen.
+11 Jun 22 Jun 24 K.Grose - Children's Removed eggs from our 'Allergy Aware' policy following the release of the best Services Manager practice guidelines.
+12 Feb 24 Jun 24 K.Grose - Head of Updated policy to include the use of insulin pens and pumps.
+Early Education 13 July 24 July 26 Louise Windisch - Updated in line with recommendations from Anaphylaxis Education training and Head of Early feedback from clinical nurse.
+Minor changes to wording to be clearer.
+Education